peetuskytta/libft/README.md

 - ✅ Graded on 12/30/2021
 - ✅ Score: **100**
 - ✅ Retry: **1** after two peer evaluations.
+Found edge cases for ft_strjoin.c and memory leaks in ft_strsplit.c for which I gave up and retried.

 ## Useful Shell

-Recommended to check these shell scripts as they might be useful for you if you're doing this project.
+I recommend to check these shell scripts as they might be useful for anyone doing this project.